Gravitas-Security/.github/profile/README.md

 - 🌩️**AWS IaC Modules**: Infrastructure as Code modules to kickstart your cloud deployments with security ingrained.
 - 🪐**Cloudflare IaC Modules**: Infrastructure as Code modules to kickstart your Cloudflare deployments, with security best practices built in.
-- 🤖**DevSecOps pileines**: Prebuilt pipelines that can be used with Github actions to deploy terraform.
+- 🤖**DevSecOps pipelines**: Prebuilt pipelines that can be used with Github actions to deploy terraform.
 Includes integrated scanning with Checkov

 ## :small_orange_diamond: Why Small Businesses?